Enterprise continues on a roll with win at Dothan

 For Dothan, Brielle Pannell had four kills, three aces and three digs and Jayda Blackmon had five kills, including four in the third set.
 Lauren Yu delivered 12 assists and Maggie Benton had seven digs.

-After hitting out of bounds on the match’s first point, Enterprise took control.
-A kill by Freeman tied it before Enterprise’s Townsend served on 12 points as the Wildcats dominated in all phases while Dothan struggled with plenty of hitting errors.
+After hitting a return attack out of bounds on the match’s first point, Enterprise took control.
+A kill by Freeman tied it before Enterprise’s Townsend served on 12 straight points as the Wildcats dominated in all phases while Dothan struggled with plenty of hitting errors.

 Freeman had a solo block and a kill and Wiggins earned two kills with Holtz setting up the attacks during the onslaught, which also featured two aces by Townsend.